ArchiveBox/ArchiveBox/README.md

 - setup & support, team permissioning, hashing, audit logging, backups, custom archiving etc.
 - for **individuals**, **NGOs**, **academia**, **governments**, **journalism**, **law**, and more...

-*All our work is open-source and geared towards non-profits.*
+*All our work is open-source and primarily geared towards non-profits.*
 *Support/consulting pays for hosting and funds new ArchiveBox open-source development.*

 <br/>